 For processes working around a stationary point corresponding to non-zero input signal, P control results in a stationary control error.
-This error can be decreased by increasing the proportional gain.
-However, this is done at the expense of stability margins and noise suppression.
-An attractive alternative to increasing the gain is to introduce an integrator in the controller.
+This error can be decreased by where $E(s) = Y_r(s) - Y(s)$.
+The signals and constants are:

 A continuous time PI controller has the transfer function: